chaturay/serverless-artillery/README.md

 ```

 ## Installing serverless-artillery
-Now you can install serverless-artillery using the following command.
+Now you can install serverless-artillery on your local machine using the following command.
 ```
 npm install -g serverless-artillery
 ```